OmenMon/OmenMon/README.md

 Full documentation is available at [https://omenmon.github.io/](https://omenmon.github.io/)

 _This software is not affiliated with or endorsed by HP.
 Any brand names are used for informational purposes only._

+## Version History

+### 0.51 (2023-11-05)

+  * Resolve the issue when a BIOS call to check throttling status results in an unhandled exception where not supported.
+The call is not supported on 2023 models where it yields BIOS error code 6.
+The status will now be reported as _Unknown_ in these scenarios.
+Thank you to **[@breadeding](https://github.com/breadeding)** for contributing information that made it possible to fix this issue.
+  * Main window title consistency fix

+### 0.50 (2023-11-04)

+  * Initial public preview
+  * Publish a complete documentation at [omenmon.github.io](https://omenmon.github.io/)
+  * Publish an XML translation template at [github.com/OmenMon/Localization](https://github.com/OmenMon/Localization)
+  * Detect _PowerShell_ console to workaround output issues

+**OmenMon** is feature-complete and fully works on the _HP Omen_ `8A14` (`Ralph 22C1` or _Omen 16_) platform I can test it with on Windows 10 `21H2` (`10.0.19044`).
+Since all the functionality is very hardware-specific, there might be issues on other platforms different from the one I have, which will have to be ironed out.
+Thus, only a preview release for now but it _should_ fully work – as long as your laptop is similar enough to mine.